defispartan/LiquidYield/README.md

 truffle develop
 ```

-Note: It's a known issue that Ganache may have trouble running on Node version 14.\*

-If the you get errors or hanging when running the above command you may have to use an older Node version (12.\* worked for me)

-Within this terminal you can run `migrate` to deploy contracts to the local Ganache instance
+Note: It's a known issue that Ganache may have trouble running on Node version 14.\*.
+If the you get errors or a hanging terminal when running the above command you may have to use nvm to switch to an older Node version (12.\* worked for me).
+Within this terminal you can run `migrate` to deploy contracts to the local Ganache instance.

 ### Ropsten